doctorbanu/doctorbanu/README.md

 I'm Banu, a medical doctor👩🏻‍⚕️ exploring the world of technology and programming.👩🏻‍💻
-I have recently started my learning journey through th MIT Emerging Talent Program.🐣
+I have recently started my learning journey through the MIT Emerging Talent Program.🐣
 <!--My name is an unknown word apparently but i hope it isn't a problem. 😅-->

 ### My Learning Goals🎯